Atlantic Seal Science Task Team

-The mandate of the Task Team does not overlap with the existing Atlantic Seal Advisory Committee which is the consultative body between the Department and sealing stakeholders.
+The mandate of the Task Team did not overlap with the existing Atlantic Seal Advisory Committee which is the consultative body between the Department and sealing stakeholders.

-The Task Team will be co-chaired by Fisheries and Oceans Canada and Glenn Blackwood, Fisheries and Marine Institute at Memorial University.
-Members include:
+The Task Team was co-chaired by Fisheries and Oceans Canada, which provided secretarial support, and Glenn Blackwood, Fisheries and Marine Institute at Memorial University.
+Members included:

 - Bill Taylor, Atlantic Salmon Federation